-Important Days in February 2020: National and International
+Important Days in February 2023: National and International Dates List

-In government examinations like SSC, banking, etc. General Knowledge section plays an important role.
-Questions from this section are asked from various subjects.
+In government examinations like SSC, banking, etc. The General Knowledge section plays an important role.
+Questions from this section are asked about various subjects.
 Sometimes questions come from important days and dates.
-Below, the list of important days and dates in February month is provided that will help in the preparation of competitive examination.
+Below, the list of important days and dates in February month is provided that will help in the preparation for the competitive examination.

-List of Important Days, Events and Festivals in February 2020
+List of Important Days, Events, and Festivals in February 2023

 1 February – Indian Coast Guard Day

 On 1st February, the Indian Coast Guard celebrates its foundation day.
 This year, the Indian Coast Guard is celebrating its 46th Raising Day.
 Indian Coast Guard has played a significant role in securing the Indian Coasts and enforcing regulations within the Maritime Zones of India

 2 February – World Wetlands Day

 Every year on 2nd February, World Wetlands Day is celebrated internationally.
 This day marks the date of the adoption of the Convention on Wetlands on 2 February 1971, in Ramsar, Iran.
 It was first celebrated in 1997.
 World Wetlands Day 2020 theme is 'Wetlands and biodiversity'.

 RA Awareness Day is Rheumatoid Arthritis Awareness Day and is observed on 2 February to spread awareness for patients suffering from rheumatoid arthritis.

 In some countries, February 3rd is National Golden Retriever Day.
 There is a good reason why the Golden Retriever is one of the most popular dog breeds.
 They are ideal best friends for any dog lover and a cause for celebration and appreciation because of their placid disposition, intelligence, and playfulness.